 The completion of paper work, parking lot exercises, and driving the in-traffic route will take about 45 minutes.

-3. After taking and passing the test, what happens next?
+3. After taking the test, what happens next?

 4. What happens if I should fail the part of the test in the parking lot?